 Tip: You’ll also want to be added into other online local directories, such as Yelp.

-This company’s profile features all the information a traveler might require to book a hotel with them.
+This hotel's GMB listing features all the information a traveler might require to book a hotel room with them.

 (Google My Business listings make it easy for users to find important information directly on the SERP.)